recurly/starsky/README.md

 Consumers are defined by a simple node module that exports a few key things:

-  - `name` -- The name of the queue to create and recieve message from.
+  - `name` -- The name of the queue to create and receive messages from.
   - `topic` -- The topic to use as a subscription binding.
-  - `consume` -- The function to mass each message to.
+  - `consume` -- The function to pass each message to.

 For example: